szabgab/flask-login-demo-app/README.md

-# Small Example of a Flask-based web application with login
+# Example of a Flask-based web app with login

 Using [flask-login](https://github.com/maxcountryman/flask-login) and based on the example in its README.